ploetz-zeller/symbio-documentation/docs/admin/services/sap-solution-manager-connector/Introduction_BasicHowTo.md

     There is also some additional information:

-    *Last synchronization*: The name of the Scope - Time of the latest SAP Solution Library object synchronization - Result of the synchronization process
+    *Last synchronization*: The name of the Scope - Time of the latest successful synchronization of processes - Result of the synchronization process

-    *Last successful synchronization*: The name of the Scope - Time of the latest SAP Solution Library objects successful synchronization
+    *Last successful synchronization*: The name of the Scope - Time of the latest successful synchronization of processes

     If you do not close the window after synchronization has started, a message with the synchronization result will appear, once the process has finished.

     If synchronization is already in progress, a message will appear and you will not be able to synchronize until the previous process is completed.

-3. *Synchronize subprocess to SAP Solution Manager* button
+4. *Synchronize subprocess to SAP Solution Manager* button

     This button should be used when you want to synchronize sub process from Symbio to SAP Solution Manager.
 It is important to select a sub process you want to synchronize and then click on the button "Synchronize sub process to SAP Solution Manager"